 R-CHOP is among the most effective treatments for NHL and is often successful.
 In an analysis of the effectiveness of various chemotherapies on NHL, the authors state that R-CHOP offers “significant advantages” over other chemotherapies for the treatment of this cancer.

-The 5-year overall survival rate of NHL is 71 percent when R-CHOP is the treatment.
+The 5-year overall survival rate of NHL is

 However, R-CHOP is not suitable for everyone for the following reasons: